Introduction to Wearable Technology

 The Emergence of Wearable Ecosystems

-Major tech companies have created their own wearable ecosystems.
-These systems include watches, fitness trackers, and other devices.
-They all work together seamlessly.
-This creates a cohesive user experience across devices.
-Health data syncs automatically between devices.
-Settings and preferences carry over.
-This makes it easy to switch between devices or upgrade.
+Big tech companies have created their own wearable systems.
+These include watches, fitness trackers, and other devices.
+They all work together smoothly.
+This creates a better user experience across devices.
+Health data syncs automatically between gadgets.
+Settings and preferences carry over easily.
+This makes it simple to switch between devices or upgrade.
 These ecosystems often include:

 - Smartwatches